David Jones (Medal of Honor): Biography

 Jones was born in Fayette County, Ohio on April 13, 1841.
-He served as a private with Company F of the 22nd Ohio Volunteer Infantry and than moved to Company C of the 54th Ohio Volunteer Infantry Regiment and eventually after his heroic efforts at Vicksburg as first lieutenant in Company I of the 54th Ohio Volunteer Infantry Regiment during the American Civil War.
+He served as a private with Company F of the 22nd Ohio Volunteer Infantry and then moved to Company C of the 54th Ohio Volunteer Infantry Regiment and eventually after his heroic efforts at Vicksburg as first lieutenant in Company I of the 54th Ohio Volunteer Infantry Regiment during the American Civil War.
 Prior to becoming a lieutenant, he was promoted to sergeant sometime in 1864.
 He earned his medal in action at the Battle of Vicksburg, Mississippi in a forlorn hope attack on Vicksburg with 149 other men on May 22, 1863.
 In 1865, he married Rosellie A. Smith and made a living in Good Hope, Ohio.
 Jones and Smith had six children.
 He received his medal on June 13, 1894.
 He died on June 18, 1911, as a result of heart failure and is now buried in Good Hope Cemetery, Good Hope, Ohio.